drbitboy/floatingbits/readme.md

     ./scripts/jquery-1.9.0.min.js

-  needs to be accessible and in the directory scripts/ which is a sibling of floatingbits.html.
+  may need to be accessible and in the sub-directory scripts/, which is a sibling of floatingbits.html.

 Details
 =======

 Here's the full conversion from 28876 and 16709 to floating-point (FP) value 12.34.

 Let's say LSW and MSW are in Binary file 4 with 2 elements  (like your B3